timCF/law/README.md

 # Usage
 ## mix law.new
 Command `mix law.new` generates new Elixir project.
 Compatible with all standard `mix new` task options, arguments and flags.
 Benefits:
 - `Credo` static code analysis tool will make your code pretty and consistent.
-Can be configured with `.coverex_ignore.exs` file.
+Can be configured with `.credo.exs` file.
 - `Coverex` tool will help you to check test coverage for each module of new project.
 Can be configured with `.coverex_ignore.exs` file.
 - `Dialyzer` is static analysis tool for BEAM bytecode.
 Most useful feature of this tool is perfect type inference what will work in your project from-the-box without writing any explicit function specs or any other overhead.
 Can be configured with `.dialyzer_ignore` file.
 - `Xref` built-in ( in modern elixir compilers ) cross-reference tool.
 Your code will be checked for calls of undefined functions.